Original blog post: https://ling-app.com/ko/korean-grammar-rules/

 The Korean language is quite flexible in this regard.
 In Korean, one word suffices for many different meanings.
 For example, the word 고양이 (goyang-i) is generally used for cat, the cat, a cat, some cats, the cats, and cats.

 Some people might argue then what is the particle 들 (deul) used for. 들 (deul) is generally used to make a word plural.
-However, its use is usually confined to the written form script only.
+However, its use is usually confined to the written form of script only.
 In regular speech, people tend to omit using 들 (deul).

 Rules For Nouns